vircadia/vircadia-native-core/examples/light_modifier/README.md

 To reset, I recommend stopping all scripts then re-loading lightLoader.js

 When you run the lightLoader.js script, several scripts will be loaded:
-- handControllerGrab.js (will not impart velocity when you move the parent or a slider, will not move sliders with head movement,will constrain movement for a slider to a given axis start and end)
+- handControllerGrab.js (will not impart velocity when you move the parent or a slider, will not move sliders with head movement,will constrain movement for a slider to a given axis start and end, will support blacklisting of entities for raypicking during search for objects)
 - lightModifier.js (listens for message to create sliders for a given light.  will start with slider set to the light's initial properties)
 - lightModifierTestScene.js (creates a light)
 - slider.js (attached to each slider entity)
 - lightParent.js (attached to a 3d model of a light, to which a light is parented, so you can move it around.  or keep the current parent if a light already has a parent)
+- visiblePanel.js (the transparent panel)
 - closeButton.js (for closing the ui)
 - ../libraries/lightOverlayManager.js (shows 2d overlays for lights in the world)
 - ../libraries/entitySelectionTool.js (visualizes volume of the lights)